celinafg/p4io/_projects/testingKloa.md

 link: /alink
 ---

 KLOA's focus as a B2B startup is to ==make search easier by saving users typing effort.== Their new search experience is composed of a novel keyboard layout and contextual prediction.

 > #### Why change the keyboard layout?

 > Smaller tap targets require more precision.
 Grouping letters to make a larger tap target can make search easier, without requiring typing with too much precision.

 #### Background

+This usability study was conducted with a client for a usability study project.

+:::column

+#### Role

+UX Researcher, created usability test kits, conducted usability study sessions.

+#### Background